iden3/docs/docs/guides/circom-and-snarkjs.md

 # Public Inputs: 0
 # Outputs: 1
 ```
+This information seems to fit the multiplication circuit we defined in section 2.
+Remember, we had two private inputs `a` and `b`, and one output `c`.
+And the one constraint we specified was that `a` * `b` = `c`.

 Wires refers to...

-To see the constraints of the circuit, run:
+To see the constraints of the circuit, we can run:

 `snarkjs printconstraints -c circuit.json`